-- 3 She started work for Microsoft in July 2005. - 4 I went to university in Geneva in Switzerland. - 5 We took a taxi from York Station to the Royal York Hotel in the city centre. - 6 This is a photo of me on Wall Street when we visited New York last summer. - 7 The Red Cross works throughout the world and not just in Third World countries. - 8 She hopes to compete for France in the European Championships in August.
+- 3 She started work for Microsoft in July 2016. - 4 I went to university in Geneva in Switzerland. - 5 We took a taxi from York Station to the Royal York Hotel in the city centre. - 6 This is a photo of me on Wall Street when we visited New York last summer. - 7 The Red Cross works together with governments and other organisations worldwide. - 8 She hopes to compete for France in the European Championships in August.

 - 1 1 the concentration; the stomach

 - 2 an incredibly long time

 - 3 improvements; quality; efficiency

 - 4 A high percentage

 - 5 a significant number

 - 6 a sharp decline; the proportion of

 - 7 the extended family

 - 8 to a certain extent

 - 9 a basic education

 - 10 the recruitment of

-- 11 the significance of

-- 12 excellent communication skills

-- 2 14 December, 1950; throughout the world; in the resolution of; in Geneva, Switzerland; the organisation; safeguard the rights; A large proportion; in the Third World; in Africa and Asia; in Europe and the United States

-- 3 1 Odile is French.
-She was born in Lyon on 21 September, 1968.
-She moved to Britain 20 years ago and now has British citizenship.
-She speaks English fluently but she still has quite a strong French accent.